 The house was built by James and Caroline Warwick, the build was started in 1855, but was only opened to the public in 1895 as it took 40 years before it was complete.

-The Montrose cottage is a bluestone and brick cottage built circa 1856 by Scottish-born stonemason John Alexander.
+Montrose Cottage is a bluestone and brick cottage built circa 1856 by Scottish-born stonemason John Alexander.

-Sovereign Hill is a museum which has recreated Ballarat during first ten years after the discovery of gold there in 1851.
+Sovereign Hill is a museum which has recreated Ballarat during the first 10 years after the discovery of gold in 1851.

 The Ballarat Town Hall was constructed in 1870 and designed by architects J J Lorenz and H R Caselli.